IM CPTPP Report Cover

 Anastasia Ufimtseva is a Program Manager, Business Asia, at the Asia Pacific Foundation of Canada.
 She holds a PhD in Global Governance from the Balsillie School of International Affairs at Wilfrid Laurier University with a specialization in international political economy.
 Her dissertation examined Chinese foreign direct investment (FDI) in the Canadian and Russian oil and natural gas sectors and she has published widely on trade and investment relations between Asia and Canada, specifically on FDI, governance, and energy policy.
 Prior to joining APF Canada, Anastasia worked as a post-doctoral researcher at the Jack Austin Centre for Asia Pacific Business Studies at Simon Fraser University's Beedie School of Business.

-Investment Monitor: 2023 Year in Review: Navigating Canada-Asia Investment Investment Monitor: Canadian Pension Fund Investments in the Asia Pacific: Balancing Diversification and Growth Against Geopolitical Tensions Investment Monitor: Climate Solutions and Cleantech: Building a Greener Indo-Pacific Region Through Foreign Direct Investment Read more >
+International Trade & Investment Report: The Impact of the CPTPP on Trade Between Canada and the Asia Pacific Investment Monitor: 2023 Year in Review: Navigating Canada-Asia Investment Investment Monitor: Canadian Pension Fund Investments in the Asia Pacific: Balancing Diversification and Growth Against Geopolitical Tensions Read more >

 Charlotte Atkins